 Enhancing quality of life

 Family members often feel overwhelmed, anxious and isolated while caring for a loved one with Alzheimer’s or other types of dementia.
-We offer comprehensive support, helping to improve quality of life by teaching new ways to communicate and find moments of joy.
+We offer comprehensive support in the early and moderate stages of the condition.
+Our compassionate staff are committed to improving quality of life with new ways of communicating that touch the heart and bring moments of joy.

-Our Supportive Care for Dementia program is offered at no cost to families and helps patients at any stage of the disease, not just end of life.
-Some families only need it a short time to learn behavior management techniques.
+Our Supportive Care for Dementia program is offered at no cost to families.
+Some only need it a short time to learn behavior management techniques.
 Others want support much longer.
 Either way, we are here for you.

 QUIET MOMENTS PROGRAM